Saudi PIF governor to play alongside R&A chief excutive in Dunhill Links in Scotland

 Having been invited by Johann Rupert, the driving force behind the popular pro am at Carnoustie, Kingsbarns and St Andrews, the 53-year-old will team up with LIV Golf player Peter Uihlein.

-Al-Rumayyan, who is listed on the draw as Andrew Waterman, will play his opening round of the $5 million event on Thursday, when he will be in the same group as R&A chief executive Martin Slumbers.
+Al-Rumayyan, who was initially listed on the draw as Andrew Waterman before that was updated with his own name around 2.41pm on Wednesday, will play his opening round of the $5 million event on Thursday, when he will be in the same group as R&A chief executive Martin Slumbers.

 “Sport is supposed to unite people, not divide,” Rupert, the chairman of Dunhill’s parent company Richemont and also chairman of the event’s championship committee, told The Scotsman.
 “We need to get peace.”